ukncsc/lme/docs/chapter1.md

 ### 1.3.2 Windows Collector Box Steps

-1. Copy the [lme_wec_config.xml](/Chapter%201%20Files/lme_wec_config.xml) file to the windows event collector server.
+1. Copy the [lme_wec_config.xml](/Chapter%201%20Files/lme_wec_config.xml) file to the Windows Event Collector server.
-2. Run a command prompt, change to the directory containing the wec_config.xml file you just copied.
+2. Run a command prompt as an administrator, change to the directory containing the wec_config.xml file you just copied.
-3. Run the command ```wecutil cs lme_wec_config.xml``` as an administrator.
+3. Run the command ```wecutil cs lme_wec_config.xml``` within the elevated command prompt.

 **Note if you are using Windows Server 2016 (version 1903 or greater) or Windows Server 2019 you will probably need to apply the Microsoft fix to the Windows collector box**